Ascapart: Legend

-The name Ascapard may refer to "A desert people of the near east" according to the Middle English Dictionary.
+The name Ascapardes may refer to "A desert people of the near east" according to the Middle English Dictionary.
+David Foster Wallace coined the adjective ascapartic in his novel Infinite Jest, in reference to this giant.

-Alongside the story of Bevis of Hampton, the giant appears in the local folklore of Hampshire and the New Forest; large medieval paintings of Sir Bevis and Ascupart can be found in the Southampton Bargate Monument Gallery (apparently 17th century restorations of early 14th century originals).
+Alongside the story of Bevis of Hampton, the giant appears in the local folklore of Hampshire and the New Forest; large medieval painted oak panels of Sir Bevis and Ascupart can be found in the Southampton Bargate Monument Gallery (apparently 17th century restorations of early 14th century originals).